adamsilver/fdpb/08-an-upload-form.md

 Ed Horsford, a designer at GDS, conducted research around this for the Renew Your Passport service[^] which involves users uploading a photo of themselves.
 He said that desktop users who used a file importer (such as Windows photo-importer) struggled to find where the file was imported to when it came to selecting it from the file picker.

-I'd class myself as digitally svvy, but I've struggled many times in the past to locate files I've downloaded from different applications.
-My personal workaround involves remember to save my files to desktop.
+I'd class myself as digitally savvy, but I've also struggled many times in the past to locate files I've downloaded from different applications.
+My personal workaround involves remembering to save my files to desktop.
 This makes the files easy to find.
 I just have to remember to delete the clutter every now and then.

 Ed also said that while users generally found picking a photo easy on mobile, some Android devices house the photos inside “Documents” (not a folder named “Photos”) which in research threw most users.